joedf/CAS741_w23/src/README.md

-# Project Name Source Code
+# ImgBeamer - Source Code

-The folders and files for this project are as follows:
+The folders and files for this project are available [here](https://github.com/joedf/ImgBeamer).

-...